gvoysey/corti/README.md

 [![Build Status](https://travis-ci.com/gvoysey/thesis-code.svg?token=rzJKKRvpi64LT1mzWQJb&branch=master)](https://travis-ci.com/gvoysey/thesis-code)

 This repository contains a runtime environment for models of the auditory periphery, brainstem, and midbrain.
-The model(s) are adapted from Nelson and Carney (2004), Carney (2015), and Zilany and Bruce (2014).
+The model(s) are adapted from Verhulst et. al (2012,15), Nelson and Carney (2004), Carney (2015), and Zilany and Bruce (2014).

 It is implemented in Python >=3.3, and currently supports OSX, Linux, and 64-bit windows.

 The goal of this work is to explore the effects of Auditory Neuropathy on representations of complex sounds throughout the early stages of the auditory system.

-The auditory periphery is simulated using the model developed by Verhulst et. al., hosted [here](https://github.com/AuditoryBiophysicsLab/verhulst-model-core).
+One model of the auditory periphery is simulated using the model developed by Verhulst et. al., hosted [here](https://github.com/AuditoryBiophysicsLab/verhulst-model-core).
-This code **will not run** without that module installed.
+This model **will not be available** without that module installed; contact @gvoysey for access.

 # Installation